What is a Spanish Coffee?

 Note that most Latin-American and European countries make “coffee” as a long-espresso, and not drip-coffee.
 It’s typically a darker roasted coffee, and the espresso extraction process means that there are more coffee solubles, making it more flavorful.

 Truthfully, any coffee can be used to make a spanish coffee.
-The abundance of alcohol and sugar from the alchol, whipped cream and cherry means that very little of the nuanced coffee flavor remains after brewing.
-We recommend using whatever coffee you regularly use.
+The abundance of alcohol and sugar from the alcohol, whipped cream and cherry means that very little of the nuanced coffee flavor remains after brewing.
+We recommend using whatever coffee you regularly use, and using the correct amount of coffee per cup when brewing.

 A dark roast is likely to keep the most flavor, as the more subtle nuances of a lighter roast will be easily lost.
 Your best bet is to go for a single origin that’s commonly accepted as having the “default” coffee flavor.
 Colombian and Brazilian coffees are perfect for this, because they take a dark roast very well and are typically inexpensive.